 Cost of Adult Braces in Delaware vs. National Average

 According to the American Dental Association, the national average cost for adult braces treatment is $4,800 to $7,135.
 In Delaware, you’ll find reasonable orthodontic prices that float around the national average.
-The state has a low population of orthodontists, but it’s not an overly expensive place to live and residents can easily travel to nearby cities for more options or better prices.
+The state doesn’t have many orthodontists, but it’s not an overly expensive place to live and residents can easily travel to nearby cities for more options or better prices.

 Why Are Braces So Expensive?